 NOVEMBER 3RD, TUESDAY: ELECTION DAY!
 Don’t forget to vote!

 NOVEMBER 10TH, TUESDAY AT 7:00 PM: Jimmy Pappas discusses his experiences as a teacher in South Vietnam during the war.
 He will tell his story, share some poems, answer questions, and discuss the time period.
+Adult themes and language.
 (Open to the public)

 NOVEMBER 17TH, TUESDAY AT 7:00 PM: Marie Harris will explore the topic “Can the Occasional Poem Outlive the Occasion?” using examples from her own occasional poetry as well as work from other state poets laureate.
 Wedding poems, elegies, dedications, and memorials all fall within the category.
 Audience participation welcome.
 (Open to the public)